guettli/IUA/README.md

 IUA is about "consulted".
 Who can I consult, if I need advice.
 This can get solved at peer-to-peer level and is very helpful.

+## Conclusion

+I think there are three levels of "Responsibility":

+* Org Chart: This is the official Responsibility.
+You can't take ownership here on your own.
+* DRI (Direct responsible individual): For temporary project.
+An individual who has the final word fits well.
+* Support-Channel: Long-lasting support for a process or tool.
+You can take ownership on your own.
+A group of people fits well.
+It is more about being available if there is a question.